aspilla/asMOD/asCastingAlert/README.md

     *   This can be turned off by adjusting the `PlaySound` option.
     *   For Tankers, sound alerts are off by default but can be enabled with the `PlaySoundTank` option.
     *   If the `PlaySoundDBMOnly` option is enabled, sound alerts will only play for DBM casts.
+    *   If the `PlaySoundGroupOnly` option is enabled, sound alerts will only play in party.

 4.  **Tooltip Information**:
     *   Mousing over a spell icon in the alert list will display the game's default tooltip for that spell.